mockcomic/DynamicBoard/readme.md

 ## Description

-Dynamic VestaBoard allows you to send messages to your Vestaboard at timed intervals, enhancing communication efficiency.
+Dynamicboard allows you to send messages to your Vestaboard at timed intervals, enhancing communication efficiency.

 ## Available Functions